ALMaclaine/nx-notes/README.md

 # nx pitch notes

+## What is nx
+- enterprise monorepo orchestration tooling and SAAS
+- created by ex-Google engineers (Angular Maintainer) based on Google's Bazel

 ## problems to solve
 - project tooling/dependency management
   - nx manages all main project tooling/configuration and dependencies